Image Slider

 But I stood my ground.

-I told her the rules beforehand — she chose to make the mess anyway — so the lesson I wanted her to understand was: we are responsible for the mess we choose to make, because no one is going to clean up after us.
+I told her the rules beforehand, she chose to make the mess anyway.
+So the lesson I wanted her to understand was: we are responsible for the mess we choose to make, because no one is going to clean up after us.
 Of course, being six, she threw a full-blown tantrum lah.
 It became a power struggle between a six-year-old fireball and a tired Mami battling a migraine and period cramps.

 Of course, if I wanted the easy way out, we could've left the mess for tomorrow and cleaned it up when we were refreshed.
 BUT, because I had reminded her so many times about the consequences, I chose to prove a point.
 I chose drama. 😎 I just sat there next to her, letting her wail, waiting for her to clean up.
 (Fire signs will always with their tantrums, and Earth signs will always stand firm, waiting for the drama to subside.
-I'm degil on that level — I can wait all night if needed.)
+I'm degil on that level, I can wait all night if needed.)

 In this case, I am Sophie, and she is Calcifer